ZenonEl/TelegramMediaRelayBot/README.md

 - ~~Creating a ready-to-use executable file.~~
 - And various other improvements and fixes ✨

+## Roadmap

+Development plans and current goals for the new version are available on the latest release page.
+You can follow the progress of the tasks right there.

 ## Logging
 The bot logs all actions to the console.
 In the future, logging to a file is planned.
 Logs can be configured in the settings file.